Acute inpatient rehabilitation in Minnesota

 Inpatient rehabilitation means that you’ll stay overnight at the center while in recovery.
 Most of our patients stay with us for weeks while they strengthen their body and regain their independence.

-During our intensive program, you’ll have therapy six days a week for at least three hours a day.
+During our inpatient rehabilitation program, you’ll have therapy six days a week for at least three hours a day.

 - Brain injuries